JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 )
 ```

-The next step is to create an empty animation using the `Animation` function
+Then we create an empty animation by the `Animation` function.

 ```julia
 anim = Animation()
 ```

-Finally, we can use a simple `for` loop and the `frame` function to create an animation.
-On the second line, we use the `push!` function to append new points to the `plt` plot we defined before.
-The `frame` function captures the current state of the `plt` plot and creates a new frame for the animation
+Finally, we use the `for` loop and the `frame` function to create an animation.
+The second line uses the `push!` function to append new points to the `plt` plot defined before.
+The `frame` function captures the current state of the `plt` plot and creates a new frame for the animation.

 ```julia
 for x in range(0, 6π; length = n)